Sobre

 Por agora, apenas testes com a controladora e sensor.
 A próxima etapa é saber como lidar com os dados.
 Já vi uma possibilidade usando talvez neurokit.

 Depois, possivelmente podemos usar um MQTT para receber os dados do dispositivo e processa-los.
-Nesse ponto, parece ser possível usar técnicas descritas nesse artigo An approach to detect and predict epileptic seizures with high accuracy using CNN and single-lead-ECG signal.
+Nesse ponto, parece ser possível usar técnicas descritas nesses artigos:

 Implementação

-Usei uma Placa ESP32 como controladora e Placa AD8232 para coleta do sinal analógico dos Eletrodos.
+Usei uma ESP32 como controladora e Placa AD8232 para coleta do sinal analógico dos Eletrodos.

 Fonte: 1 (com adaptação do código arduino para ESP32 pelo modelo OpenAI O1)